 Squarespace is a drag-and-drop website builder and host.
-While all businesses can use Squarespace, it’s best for those who don’t have technical proficiency and need to build a site quickly and affordably.
-Build your own Squarespace website by selecting a template, creating an account, choosing a domain name, customizing your template, and building pages.
+While all businesses can use Squarespace, it’s best for those that don’t have technical proficiency and need to build a site quickly and affordably.
+You can build your own Squarespace website by selecting a template, creating an account, choosing a domain name, customizing your template, and building pages.

-Squarespace includes a wealth of free templates, or pre-designed website themes, with every account.
-While these can be easily edited, picking a template that fits your brand, aesthetic, and site needs reduces the amount of customization needed — which means you can get your website live faster.
+Next, you’ll be prompted to select a template or a predesigned website theme from the dozens of free templates available.
+Taking the time to find a template that fits your brand, aesthetic, and site needs will reduce the amount of customization needed—which means you can get your website live faster.
 To find the right template for your business, look for templates that come with the features and functionalities your site needs, then test it for usability before selecting it.

 After you select your template, you will be brought to a page where you will be prompted to create a Squarespace account.
 Input your information, such as your name, email, and password, and click the “Create Account” button at the bottom.
 You may also choose to sign up using your Google, Facebook, or Twitter account.
 It’s free to create a Squarespace account, so no payment information is required at this point.

-Next, you will be brought to the website editor where you can begin customizing your template and building your website.
-Squarespace uses an intuitive drag-and-drop (or click-and-edit); all site elements can be updated/changed with just a few clicks or drags.
-Start by adding your logo and site title, then update your head and footer, update style elements, add pages, customize pages with images and site copy, and update your menu.
+Once you have registered for your account, you will be brought to the website editor, where you can begin customizing your template.
+Squarespace uses an intuitive site editor where all site elements can be updated and changed with just a few clicks or drags.
+Start by reviewing the pages that your template came with and add or remove any pages as necessary.
+Then, add your logo and a site title, update your header, footer, and menu, update style elements, and customize pages.

 Update Pages & Menu